tueimage/essential-skills/keras.md

 TensorFlow allows you to write computational graphs of operators.
 For each of these operators, the derivative is known.
 Therefore, you can backtrace the graph to find a chain of derivatives.
 Using the chain rule, you can construct a derivative for the full graph, which is useful in backpropagation of loss functions in neural networks (more on that later).

 In addition, TensorFlow allows you to run these graphs on Central Processing Units (CPUs, where almost all code you have written in Python or Matlab runs on) *and* on Graphics Processing Units (GPUs).
 As the name implies, the latter are processors specialized in graphical computations (such as games).
-However, because that kind of computation (e.g. convolutions, inner products) significantly overlaps with the computations in neural networks, GPUs can accellerate those.
+However, because that kind of computation (e.g. convolutions, inner products) significantly overlaps with the computations in neural networks, GPUs can accellerate those as well.

-Summarized, TensorFlow excels at two things that fit training deep neural networks: differentiable computing, and GPU accelleration.
+Summarized, TensorFlow excels at two things that are suited for training deep neural networks: differentiable computing, and GPU accelleration.

 However, using TensorFlow directly means that you have to write a lot of code *de novo* every time you want to program a neural network.
 Therefore it is useful to run *front-ends* on top of TensorFlow that already contain the building blocks of neural networks.
-The most popular of those is called Keras, and we will use it together with TensorFlow as back-end to build neural networks in this chapter.
+In these front-ends, popular layers, optimization methods, loss functions, and activation functions are already implemented.
+The most popular front-end to TensorFlow is Keras, and we will use it together with TensorFlow as back-end to build neural networks in this chapter.

 Because Keras is such a popular front-end to TensorFlow, Keras has actually been included with TensorFlow since version 1.13.0.

 In this tutorial, we will look at very basic TensorFlow code to explain the graph-based auto-differentiation, and then progress to a very simple network in Keras.
 We will slowly expand on this simple network until we have one that can perform a real task.

+This tutorial is by no means a full overview of (convolutional) neural networks, but rather introduces you to the relevant tools to implement basic algorithms.
+This chapter will cover

+* Symbolic computation in TensorFlow
+* Logistic regression in Keras
+* Multi-layer preceptrons in Keras
+* Convolutional neural networks in Keras
+* Accessing trained weights and outputs in neural networks